evelynmitchell/FirstDraft/vault/Modeling.md

 n = f(items)
 where f is a function that maps items to numbers.

+Other simple examples of models are:

+- There or not there.
+Existence.
+- Same or different.
+Is thing now the same as thing before?

+How are models different than properties?

 ## How is it different than a program?